photoview/photoview.github.io/src/en/docs/installation-docker.md

 By far the easiest way to get up and running with Photoview is by running it inside a Docker container.
 With Docker, all dependencies are automatically installed and ready to go.
-If you are completeley new to Docker and want to learn more, check out this [article by FreeCodeCamp][docker-simplified].
+If you are completely new to Docker and want to learn more, check out this [article by FreeCodeCamp][docker-simplified].

 To better organise the Docker containers, a tool called [Docker Compose][docker-compose] can be used.
 This lets you configure containers in a `yaml` file, and quickly start all the configured containers at once.
-Although this tool can't do anything you can't already to with Docker alone, it simplifes the process.
+Although this tool can't do anything you couldn't already do with Docker alone, it simplifies the process.

 [docker-simplified]: https://www.freecodecamp.org/news/docker-simplified-96639a35ff36/
 [docker-compose]: https://docs.docker.com/compose/